Granary/granary/README.md

 ----------------
 Copyright &copy; 2012-2013 Peter Goodman.
 All rights reserved.

 Granary is licensed under a 3-clause BSD license.
-See [License.txt](License.txt) for the license.
+See [LICENSE.md](LICENSE.md) for the license.

 Getting Started